Bachelor of Science Industrial and Systems Engineering

 Increase Production Efficiency with an Industrial and Systems Engineering Degree

-- You’ll learn from professors who have doctoral degrees and years of experience in the field of engineering.
+- You can study under professors who have doctoral degrees and years of experience in the field of engineering.

 - As an engineering major, you’ll have multiple opportunities for hands-on learning with required labs in our state-of-the-art facilities.